 - Display a list of configuration files for the selected solve mode.
 The configuration file list can be sorted by pressing on the column headings.
-The "Last Accessed" column is available in Build139 and later.
+The "Last Accessed" column is available from Build 139.
 See also Right Click Pop up List

 - Creates a new configuration file